MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/understand-package-actions.md

 ## Distribute a package to DP across sites

 The following steps outline the flow of events when a package is distributed to a DP in the primary site but the primary site server in question does **not** contain a copy of this package in the content library.
-This package was created on the CAS site and as a result, CAS is the package source site:
+This package was created on the central administration site and as a result, the central administration site is the package source site:

 ### On the Package Source Site